Anna May Wong: Stardom

 At the age of 19, Wong was cast in a supporting role as a scheming Mongol slave in the 1924 Douglas Fairbanks picture The Thief of Bagdad.
 Playing a stereotypical "Dragon Lady" role, her brief appearances on-screen caught the attention of audiences and critics alike.
 The film grossed more than $2 million and helped introduce Wong to the public.
-Around this time, Wong had an interracial relationship with Tod Browning, who had directed her in Drifting a year earlier.
+Around this time, Wong had a relationship with Tod Browning, who had directed her in Drifting a year earlier.

 After this second prominent role, Wong moved out of the family home into her own apartment.
 Conscious that Americans viewed her as "foreign-born" even though she was born and raised in California, Wong began cultivating a flapper image.
 In March 1924, planning to make films about Chinese myths, she signed a deal creating Anna May Wong Productions; when her business partner was found to be engaging in dishonest practices, Wong brought a lawsuit against him and the company was dissolved.

 It soon became evident that Wong's career would continue to be limited by American anti-miscegenation laws, which prevented her from sharing an on-screen kiss with any person of another race, even if the character was Asian but being portrayed by a white actor.
 The only leading Asian man in U.S. films in the silent era was Sessue Hayakawa.
 Unless Asian leading men could be found, Wong could not be a leading lady.